 Gita V. Johar (PhD NYU 1993; MBA Indian Institute of Management Calcutta 1985) has been on the faculty of Columbia Business School since 1992 and is currently the Meyer Feldberg Professor of Business.
-She served as the Vice Dean for Diversity, Equity and Inclusion from 2019 to 2021.
-She served as the school's Faculty Director of Online Initiatives from 2014 to 2017, Senior Vice Dean from 2011 to 2014, Vice Dean for Research from 2010 to 2011, Director of the Columbia Business School Behavioral Lab from 2006 to 2011, and on Columbia University's Institutional Review Board from 2002 to 2005.
-Professor Johar also served as the Faculty Director of the Design Your Innovation Blueprint Executive Education program and as Chair of the Faculty Steering Committee for the Columbia University Global Centers | South Asia in Mumbai.
-She served as the co-editor of the premier academic journal on consumer behavior, the Journal of Consumer Research from July 2014 to December 2017 and is currently an associate editor at the Journal of Marketing and served as guest editor of a special issue of the journal on "Better Marketing for a Better World."
-Professor Johar's expertise lies in consumer psychology, focusing on how consumers react to marketing efforts, especially advertising, promotions and sponsorship.
-She also examines the influence of consumer identity, self-control and perceptions of control on decision making and consumption and studies how to nurture creativity.
-She has published several influential articles in these areas of research in premier journals.
-Professor Johar has also published cases on consumer adoptions of new products as well as on marketing and advertising planning.
-She teaches the core Marketing course and Global Immersion courses in emerging markets such as India and Myanmar, as well as courses on Innovation, Research Methods, and Consumer Behavior to MBA, Executive MBA and PhD students.
+She served as the school's inaugural Vice Dean for Diversity, Equity and Inclusion from 2019 to 2021, Faculty Director of Online Initiatives from 2014 to 2017, Senior Vice Dean from 2011 to 2014, and as the inaugural Vice Dean for Research from 2010 to 2011.
+Dr. Johar served as co-editor of the premier academic journal on consumer behavior, the Journal of Consumer Research from July 2014 to December 2017 and co-edited a 2021 Special Issue of the Journal of Marketing on Better Marketing for a Better World.
+She is currently President of the Society for Consumer Psychology, and an associate editor of the Journal of Consumer Psychology and the Journal of Marketing.
+Dr. Johar's expertise lies in consumer psychology, focusing on consumer identity, beliefs, and persuasion as they relate to branding, advertising, and media.
+Her current research is focused on combating misinformation and false beliefs.